plantbreeding/BrAPI/Specification/Studies/README.md

-## Observationlevels [Get /brapi/v1/observationLevels{?pageSize}{?page}]
+## Observationlevels [Get /brapi/v1/observationlevels{?pageSize}{?page}]

  Call to retrieve the list of supported observation levels.
 Observation levels indicate the granularity level at which the measurements are taken.
 The values are used to supply the `observationLevel` parameter in the observation unit details call.
+<a href="https://test-server.brapi.org/brapi/v1/observationlevels"> test-server.brapi.org/brapi/v1/observationlevels</a>

 + Parameters
     + pageSize (Optional, integer) ...
 The size of the pages to be returned.
 Default is `1000`.